Search visibility: What it is and how to improve it with SE Ranking

 For example, let’s say you’ve added a website project to our SEO platform and specified the keywords you’ll use to track its performance.
 Hypothetically, some of the keywords might have helped your site reach the top 3 search results, while the rest weren’t as successful and could only get your site to the top 10 or 20 at best.
 SE Ranking’s system uses a unique algorithm that assigns a different number of points to each search query depending on the site’s SERP position.

 The rule is simple: the higher the ranking, the higher the score.
 On top of that, our system also considers the query’s search volume where the same rule applies: the higher the search volume, the higher the score.

 The points awarded to each query are then inserted into a special formula that calculates the site’s current visibility on Google (or another search engine included in the project).
 Here’s what the formula looks like:

 S is the search engine visibility;

 The adjusting factor is determined depending on the keyword position your website gains in a search engine based on a certain search volume:

 11th position and so on: A=0.

-Basically, to make it dead-simple, you want your site to strive for 100% visibility and steer well clear of 0%.
+To put it plainly, you want your site to strive for higher visibility and steer far from 0%.